Update: This transcript has been updated to reflect our current AP Stylebook guidelines.

 And any quarterback that’s worth his weight in gold has all the support of a general manager, Mayor, a coach, Liz, and a fantastic team around them.

-Many of the folks that are in the room today… But yeah, we’re quite pleased that, uh, Lincoln’s one of just seven cities around the world to have received this award.
+Many of the folks that are in the room today… But yeah, we’re quite pleased that Lincoln’s one of just seven cities around the world to have received this award.

 One of the competitive advantages of is our network of Urban Agricultural Plots and Practitioners.
 One of which is here today, Tim Reno, with Holly Hamlet.

 Megan McGuffy couldn’t make it, but Community Crops, another of our, our, our consistent partners in, in testing Biochar.
-Uh, we’ll partner with local food organizations that test biochar’s ability to improve soil fertility, increase soil, moisture retention, and a potential range of other potential benefits.
+We’ll partner with local food organizations that test biochar’s ability to improve soil fertility, increase soil, moisture retention, and a potential range of other potential benefits.

 On a larger scale, we plan to incorporate biochar as of soil amendment on city managed farmland, which includes row crops and hay ground.